 Among those who experience PTSD due to severe traumatic events are veterans of war, emergency and disaster workers, first responders, victims of domestic violence, women and men who were physically and/or sexually abused as children, rape victims, victims of human trafficking, those who have lost family members suddenly such as in an accident, those who have witnessed community violence, those who have lost everything in storm or fire related destruction, those who have lost a cherished marriage partner to death or divorce, and those who have experienced loss of freedom, health, financial security, occupation, or identity.

 Our long term goal is to provide effective treatment to all types of PTSD sufferers.
 But today and for as long as it takes, we are focused on the healing our heroes because the need is great and growing.
-It now borders on epidemic proportions and as military personnel return from Afghanistan the problem will continue to escalate.
+It now borders on epidemic proportions among veterans and first responders, especially paramedics and police officers.

 These therapies are designed to minimize the intrusion, avoidance, and hyperarousal symptoms of PTSD by some combination of re-experiencing and working through trauma-related memories and emotions and teaching strategies for managing trauma-related stressors.
 And, while most of these methods provide some relief, the dropout and non-response rates in studies of these current empirically supported treatments for PTSD reveal that these therapies do not successfully treat a large percentage of patients (Schottenbauer et al. 2008).